 M.V.
-Mangrove Jack II was built in March, 2008.
-It was designed to be comfortable, quiet and to maximise Daintree river cruises observation.
+Mangrove Jack II - was designed to be comfortable, quiet and to maximize our Daintree River cruises observation.
 Guests are encouraged to stand on the front deck to get “up close and personal” with wildlife on our Daintree crocodile tours.

-The boat is covered and we have clear screens in the event of rain.
-The boat, being small and more personalised allows me to interact with guests.
-Therefore loud speakers are not always required.
+The boat is covered, and we have clear screens in the event of rain.
+The boat, being small and more personalised allows our guides to interact with guests.
+Therefore, loud speakers are not always required.

 The comfortable seats on our Daintree tours face forward for best viewing.
 They are padded and have back rests.

 It has a liquor license and drinks can be purchased at our land bar to be taken on board for your cruise.

 MV Mangrove Jack I – is our original boat.
 It carries 20 people in forward facing seats for best wildlife observation.
 This small boat also has weather screens and personal contact with guests and our guides is encouraged.
 Being our smallest boat, its maneuverability can get into tighter positions easily.